 DIAGNOSING LUNG CANCER

-Lung cancer is the most common type of cancer and cancer cause of death in the world.
+Lung cancer is most common cancer diagnosed and is the leading cancer killer in both men and women.
 Approximately 1.8M new cases are diagnosed, and 1.6M lives are lost to lung cancer every year.
 Although early detection of lung cancer enhances the patient survival rate, only 15% of patients are diagnosed at an early stage1.

 Early Lung Cancer Diagnosis Can Save Lives.